-Over the next few weeks I will be presenting a "Why We're Broke" series, which will feature standard spending practices that significantly drain your money supply and frugal solutions that will add cash to your wallet.
+Over the next few weeks I will be presenting a "Why We're Broke" series, which will feature spending practices that drain your money supply and frugal solutions that will add cash to your wallet.

 The first installment of this series: "Restaurants vs. Eating at Home".

 Restaurant eating is likely one of your biggest expenses.
 Shocked?

 Arguably, most people don't track their day-to-day spending.
 Sure, they have a general idea of what they pay for their mortgage or rent, their cars, their utilities (maybe), and electronics.
 Some have a general idea of what they pay in gas (though the figure is likely higher); the same goes for clothing, medical expenses, gifts for themselves and others, and the like.

 Few, however, know the exact figures they shell out for food.
 This amount is considerable and includes: 1) grocery items, 2) work or peer lunches, 3) coffee expenditures, 4) sweets, including ice cream stops, bakery stops, check out candy, general candy, soda, donuts, etc., and 5) restaurants.

 For this article, we will focus on restaurant eating.

 I could write continuously for seven weeks straight about how the practice of restaurant eating can cause significant damage to your wallet.
 Once you truly understand how much it costs to eat outside the home, you may reserve this practice for - well, what it was originally intended for - a very rare treat.

 ZING! by Quicken Loans illustrates a side-by-side comparison of the costs of eating out vs. the costs of eating in.
 A family that eats at a restaurant (this includes fast food) three times per week, spending $20 for lunch and $60 for dinner, shells out a total of $240 for the week and a whopping $960 for the month.
 That's more than my mortgage payment, with PITI, for only 3 lunches and 3 dinners per week.